by Joseph F. Baugher

 Here’s an example of how an option works.
 Suppose that the Widget Corporation is a publicly-traded corporation that issues shares of stock.
 Assume that Pete owns a large number of shares of Widget stock, with over $100,000 invested in the company.
 However, Pete is worried that some sort of shock might occur (something like a news article about the health hazards of widgets) which would cause the Widget stock price to drop precipitously, which would wipe out a sizeable chunk of his retirement money.
 So Pete starts looking around for someone to take this risk off his shoulders.

 Pete contacts Peggy, who writes and sells options.
-She works out a deal in which Pete pays her a fee for the right (but not the obligation) to sell her his Widget shares at any time during the next year at the current price of $25 per share.
+She works out a deal in which Pete pays her a fee for the right (but not the obligation) to sell her his Widget shares at any time during the next year, at the current price of $25 per share.
+Since Pete is purchasing an option to sell, he is acquiring a put option.
 What makes an option strategy so attractive from Pete’s perspective is that he is not required to sell his shares to Peggy if he does not want to, but Peggy must buy Pete’s shares at the agreed-upon price if he chooses to sell them in a year’s time.
 The underlying entity in this sort of derivative is the price of Widget stock, since the value of the option at any time is a function of the Widget stock price at that time.

 In this sort of venture, Pete is said to have hedged against the risk that the price of his stock will drop, whereas Peggy has speculated that the stock price will rise.
 The purchase of a put option is somewhat similar to taking a short position on a stock, since the holder of the option will profit if the value of the underlying declines appreciably before the option expires.